Nithin-Mohandas/csvDB/README.md

 Limitations
- 1. cannont use coma in elements.
+ 1. cannot use coma in elements.